romtrost/Question-Word-Prediction/README.md

 not obvious: should “Which city“ also be considered a valid question phrase (QP), and so a member of the set of correct answers for above QAP?

-This project aims to solve this problem using multi-label text classification, where each labels is considered a question word (QW).
+This project tackles this problem using multi-label text classification, where each labels is considered a question word (QW).
 An overall test accuracy of 94% was achieved when applying the model to the SQuAD dataset.